tommysullivan/ts-injector/lib/test-portal/readme.md

 Finding Test Results

-2   - List all the existing results on server with pass/fail and summary count, clicking one loads it
+2   - Add the same query window to the overall results and filter that way there too 3   - Use client side graphing to display results in aggregate over time
     - Use a Drill + Visualization tool to view results over time as a chart
     - Deep Linking reflects current query and position within view